Binary vs Crypto - The Pros And Cons

 Binary options and cryptocurrencies are popular choices when it comes to financial trading, both offering their unique features which hold different attractions to traders.
 While binary options are the more established of the two, it is fair to say that cryptocurrency trading has grown in popularity over more recent years.

 It is important to recognise that when you trade in either, you are not owning the underlying asset but just trading on its price.
-This means that you never actually own the stock, you just predict whether it will go up or down or reach a certain price in a given time.
+This form of trading means that you never actually own the stock, you predict whether it will go up or down or reach a certain amount in a given time.
 Each come with their own set of benefits and of course, their pitfalls.